Sangamo gene therapy shows promise in reducing HIV

 He estimated that between 5 percent and 10 percent of HIV patients carry the genetic mutation.

 Around 33 million people worldwide have the human immunodeficiency virus (HIV) that causes AIDS.
-Major producers of current HIV drugs include Gilead Sciences and GlaxoSmithKline.
+Major producers of current HIV drugs include Gilead Sciences (GILD.O) and GlaxoSmithKline (GSK.L).

 Lanphier said Sangamo will move ahead with a strategy to maximize the number of cells that can be "biallelically" modified by SB-728-T. Options include targeting only the small segment of patients with mutated CCR5 genes or using "strategies that boost the amount of engraftment of modified cells."